 University of San Francisco

 The University of San Francisco is a premier Jesuit university and is a reflection of the inclusive, inspirational, innovative city that surrounds it.
-The university was established by the Jesuits in October 1855.
-It provides the students from all backgrounds an education that is intensely personal and intellectually demanding.
+It was established by the Jesuits in October 1855.
+The university provides the students from all backgrounds an education that is intensely personal and intellectually demanding.
 A Jesuit education is a commitment to explore, engage, and improve the world around them.
-The university’s strength lies in it’s diversity.
-It’s core mission is to promote learning in the Jesuit Catholic tradition .
+It’s core mission is to promote learning in the Jesuit Catholic tradition.

-The university offers undergraduate, graduate, and professional students the knowledge and skills needed to succeed as persons and professionals, and the values and sensitivity necessary to be men and women for others.
+San Francisco offers undergraduate, graduate, and professional students the knowledge and skills needed to succeed as persons and professionals, and the values and sensitivity necessary to be men and women for others.
 It distinguishes itself as a diverse, socially responsible learning community of high quality scholarship and academic rigor sustained by a faith that does justice.
-It draws from the cultural, intellectual, and economic resources of the San Francisco Bay Area and strengthen the educational programs.
-Their style of education is deeply challenging and personal, where students and faculty work together to create an experiential academic environment.
+The university draws from the cultural, intellectual, and economic resources of the San Francisco Bay Area and strengthens the educational programs.
+It’s style of education is deeply challenging and personal, where students and faculty work together to create an experiential academic environment.

 IDP는 정확하고 최신의 정보를 제공하기 위해 많은 노력을 하고 있습니다 자세히 보기를 통해 확인하세요. 이 정보는 각 기관으로 부터 직접 전달받은 정보로서 현재의 상황과 다를 수도 있습니다. 정확한 최신 정보을 받고싶으면 언제든지 IDP카운셀러에게 연락하세요.